 Fair Housing Holiday Tip #3

 Your facility may have common areas that are used by your residents.
-Some communities have clubhouses, game rooms, sitting areas etc. Whatever your policies are regarding usage of these areas, be sure that they are all neutral.
+Some communities have clubhouses, game rooms, sitting areas, etc. Whatever your policies are regarding the usage of these areas, be sure that they are all neutral.
 If your policies allow for religious activities, make sure your policy covers all religions.

 Holiday Decorations – Best Practices